 Interested students are oriented to the program in this 2-week period prior to enrollment.
 Students will get to know our staff and each other, participate in team-building activities, learn the program guidelines, and experience what it’s like to be a YouthBuild student.
 It is important to be on time, ready to learn and participate during Foundation.
 Since our program is a 30-week commitment, we want to be sure it is the right fit for each student.
 If a student does not complete Foundation or decides not to enroll in program, we will refer them to another program or resource that is a better fit.

 There are a set number of slots for each crew and the selection process can be competitive.
 If you are not selected, program staff will provide feedback and connect you with other programs.

 MEET THE TEAM!

-Ronisha’s professional background is in office work, however her job as the YouthBuild Case Manager has been quite interesting.
-If she could do anything, she would ensure equal rights and a level playing field for everyone no matter who they are or where they come from.
+Ronisha has been part of the YouthBuild team since 2016 as our case manager.
+Her professional background is in office work.
+She is committed to ensuring equal rights and a level playing field for everyone no matter who they are or where they come from.
 What motivates her to work hard?
 “My family and the mistreatment and inequalities my race faces on a daily basis.”